DLo930/news-dashboard/README.md

   <h2>Today's Headlines</h2>
 </div>

-<p>A small personal news dashboard built on <a href="https://electron-react-boilerplate.js.org/">Electron React Boilerplate</a> with data from Hacker News, NY Times, and Yahoo Finance.
+<p>A small personal news dashboard built on <a href="https://electron-react-boilerplate.js.org/">Electron React Boilerplate</a> with some news and weather data.
 Beware: code smells for days in this repo but, hey, gotta move fast.
 Here's a peek:</p>

 <div align="center">
   <img src="assets/dashboard-preview.jpg" width="85%" margin="0 50px" />